cnwarden/cnwarden.github.io/cfa_book1_session1_reading2.md

 ## Standard I(A) Knowledge of the Law<a name="I_A"></a>

+**解题指南:知道那种标准适用,适用法律还是行为准则,所以要不断学习新的法律,如果不确定,可以咨询法律部门.时刻保持警惕.自己不能犯错误,如果他人违反准则,应当采取措施来停止行为,不过不行,至少自己也应当退出**

-1. Relationship between the Code and Standards and Applicable Law
++ Relationship between the Code and Standards and Applicable Law(**行为规范和适用法律**)
-2. Participation in or Association with Violations by Others
++ Participation in or Association with Violations by Others(**参与或者和他人违反的行为的关系**)
-3. Investment Products and Applicable Laws
++ Investment Products and Applicable Laws(**投资产品和适用法律**)

 Members and candidates must understand the applicable laws and regulations of the countries and jurisdictions where they engage in professional activities.
 These activities may include, but are not limited to, trading of securities or other financial instruments, providing investment advice, conducting research, or performing other investment services.
-On the basis of their reasonable and good faith understanding, members and candidates must comply with the laws and regulations that directly govern their professional activities and resulting outcomes and that protect the interests of the clients.
+On the basis of their reasonable and good faith understanding, members and candidates *must comply with the laws and regulations that directly govern their professional activities and resulting outcomes and that protect the interests of the clients.(符合法律规定)*

 When questions arise, members and candidates should know their firm’s policies and procedures for accessing compliance guidance.
 This standard does not require members and candidates to become experts, however, in compliance.
-Additionally, members and candidates are not required to have detailed knowledge of or be experts on all the laws that could potentially govern their activities.
+Additionally, *members and candidates are not required to have detailed knowledge of or be experts on all the laws that could potentially govern their activities.(不要求成员需要所有的法律知识)*

-During times of changing regulations, members and candidates must remain vigilant in maintaining their knowledge of the requirements for their professional activities.
+During times of changing regulations, members and candidates must remain vigilant(警惕) in maintaining their knowledge of the requirements for their professional activities.
 New financial products and processes, along with uncovered ethical missteps, create an environment for recurring and potentially wide-ranging regulatory changes.
 Members and candidates are also continually provided improved and enhanced methods of communicating with both clients and potential clients, such as mobile applications and web-based social networking platforms.
-As new local, regional, and global requirements are updated to address these and other changes, members, candidates, and their firms must adjust their procedures and practices to remain in compliance.
+As new local, regional, and global requirements are updated to address these and other changes, members, candidates, and their firms must adjust their procedures and practices to remain in compliance.(*当有新规定时,应该警惕自己的行为时刻保持合规*)

-### Relationship between the Code and Standards and Applicable Law
+#### Relationship between the Code and Standards and Applicable Law

+“Applicable law” is the law that governs the member’s or candidate’s conduct.
+When applicable law and the Code and Standards require different conduct, members and candidates must follow the more strict of the applicable law or the Code and Standards.For example, applicable law or regulation may not require members and candidates to disclose referral fees received from or paid to others for the recommendation of investment products or services.
+Because the Code and Standards impose this obligation, however, members and candidates must disclose the existence of such fees.

+Members and candidates must adhere to the following principles:

++ Members and candidates **must comply with** applicable laws or regulations related to their professional activities.
++ Members and candidates **must not engage in conduct that constitutes a violation of the Code and Standards, even though it may otherwise be legal.**
++ In the absence of any applicable law or regulation or when the Code and Standards impose a **higher degree** of responsibility than applicable laws and regulations, members and candidates must adhere to the Code and Standards.

+**解题指南:适用法律和行为标准那个更严格就采用那个,最低也是行为准则,不可能什么都不遵守**
+Members and candidates who practice in multiple jurisdictions may be subject to varied securities laws and regulations.
+If applicable law is stricter than the requirements of the Code and Standards, members and candidates must adhere to applicable law; otherwise, they must adhere to the Code and Standards.

+**复杂例子,三地,首先知道那个law applies,最严格的,然后如果law低于标准,则按照行为准则**
+> + Member resides in MS country, does business in LS country with a client who is a citizen of LS country; MS law applies, but *it states that the law of the client’s home country governs.(这里是客户当地法律,但当地法律比较松)* --> Member must adhere to the Code and Standards.	--> Because applicable law states that the law of the client’s home country governs (which is less strict than the Code and Standards), member must adhere to the Code and Standards.

+> + Member resides in MS country, does business in LS country with a client who is a citizen of MS country; MS law applies, but *it states that the law of the client’s home country governs.(这里需要说明使用何地的法律, 这里说的是client当地法律,但是当地more stricter than Standard)* -->	Member must adhere to the law of MS country. --> Because applicable law states that the law of the client’s home country governs and the law of the client’s home country is stricter than the Code and Standards, the member must adhere to the more strict applicable law.

-### Participation in or Association with Violations by Others
+#### Participation in or Association with Violations by Others

++ Members and candidates are responsible for violations in which they knowingly participate or assist.
+If a member or candidate has reasonable grounds to believe that imminent or ongoing client or employer activities are illegal or unethical, the member or candidate must dissociate, or separate, from the activity.
+In extreme cases, dissociation may require a member or candidate to leave his or her employment.
++ Members and candidates may take the following intermediate steps to dissociate from ethical violations of others when direct discussions with the person or persons committing the violation are unsuccessful.

+    + The first step should be to attempt to *stop the behavior* by bringing it to the attention of the employer through a supervisor or the firm’s compliance department.
+    + If this attempt is unsuccessful, then members and candidates have a responsibility to *step away and dissociate* from the activity.
++ CFA Institute strongly encourages members and candidates to report potential violations of the Code and Standards committed by fellow members and candidates.
++ Additionally, CFA Institute encourages members, nonmembers, clients, and the investing public to report violations of the Code and Standards by CFA Institute members or CFA candidates by submitting a complaint in writing to the CFA Institute Professional Conduct Program via e-mail (pcprogram@cfainstitute.org) or the CFA Institute website (www.cfainstitute.org).

-### Investment Products and Applicable Laws
+#### Investment Products and Applicable Laws

++ The applicable laws and regulations of the countries or regions of origination and expected sale should be understood by those responsible for the supervision of the services or creation and maintenance of the products or packages.
++ Members or candidates should make reasonable efforts to review whether associated firms that are distributing products or services developed by their employing firm also abide by the laws and regulations of the countries and regions of distribution.
++ Members and candidates should undertake the necessary due diligence when transacting cross-border business to understand the multiple applicable laws and regulations in order to protect the reputation of their firm and themselves.
++ Given the complexity that can arise with business transactions in today’s market, there may be some uncertainty surrounding which laws or regulations are considered applicable when activities are being conducted in multiple jurisdictions.
+Members and candidates should seek the *appropriate guidance, potentially including the firm’s compliance or legal departments and legal counsel outside the organization, to gain a reasonable understanding of their responsibilities and how to implement them appropriately.*

 ### Recommended Procedures for Compliance(推荐的合规流程)
 主要分析对成员和公司的合规流程